dupgit/sauvegarde/README.md

       -p, --port=NUMBER                Port NUMBER on which to listen.

-Then you may use `client` program to report modified files to the serveur and save them accordingly.
+Then you may use `cdpfglclient` program to report modified files to the server and save them accordingly.
 Configuration file is named `client.conf` and command line options are:

     Usage:
-      client [OPTION...]
+      cdpfglclient [OPTION...]

     This program is monitoring file changes in the filesystem and is hashing files with SHA256 algorithms from Glib.